 Issue Potential cause Potential solution Feedback or "whistling" Is your earmould or dome inserted correctly in your ear?
 Re-insert it.
 Is the volume very loud?
 Reduce the volume.
 Is the receiver wire broken or is the earmould clogged?
 Visit your hearing care professional.
 Are you holding an object (e.g. a hat or a telephone mouthpiece) close to the hearing aid?
 Move your hand away to create more space between the hearing aid and the object.
 Is your ear full of wax?
 Visit your physician.
 No sound Is the hearing aid turned on?
 Turn it on.
-Is there a battery in the hearing aid?
-Insert a new battery.
-Is the battery still good?
-Replace with a new battery.
+Is the hearing aid charged?
+Charge the hearing aid.
+(See the user manual for your charger.)
 Is the receiver wire broken or the earmould clogged?
 Consult your hearing care professional.
 Is your ear full of wax?
 Visit your physician.
+Sound is distorted, spluttering or weak?
+Is the receiver wire broken or the earmould clogged?
+Consult your hearing care professional.